albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week2.md

 ## Relationship with monitors

 Previously we defined a monitor as a lock that provides wait/notify functionalities.
 However a monitor is also defined as a class whose methods are executed in mutual exclusion (e.g. all methods are wrapped with an `isolated` block).
-This is akin to saying that all methods in a monitor provide object-based isolation with a singleton list which contains the monitor itself.
+This is akin to saying that all methods in a monitor provide object-based isolation with a singleton list containing the monitor itself.
 For example, monitor `M1` might be:

 ```
 Monitor M1 {